 Going to an exercise class could be one way to do this.
 A benefit of exercise classes is that you can make friends and then spur each other on to attend the class if one of you isn’t feeling motivated.
 Exercise classes could include yoga classes, spin classes, or pilates classes.

 The Last Word on How to Exercise as You Get Older

 Alternatively, you could try exercising with a partner, a friend, or a family member.
-This could be something as simple as going for a walk together or going on a leisurely bike ride.
-You’ll enjoy socializing together and you’ll stay active at the same time.
+This could be as simple as walking or a leisurely bike ride.
+You’ll enjoy socializing together, and you’ll stay active at the same time.